WatinAljohani/flower-classification-transfer-learning/README.md

 - We trained both a **baseline CNN model** and a **VGG16-based transfer learning model** to classify flower images.
 - The models were evaluated based on **accuracy**, **precision**, and **F1-score**.

+## Project Contributions
+- **Watin Aljohani**: Led the development and implementation of the **baseline CNN model** and **VGG16-based transfer learning model**.
+Conducted the evaluation and analysis of the models.
+- **Mayyan Alharbi**: Assisted with data preprocessing, augmentation techniques, and the overall model training process.
+Contributed to the results analysis and visualization.

 ## Instructions to Run the Project
 1. Clone the repository.
 2. Install the required dependencies: